Spiceapps/HelloWorld/README.md

 to host it on the IIS, i created a folder under my documents folder, and placed the files there. then i created the app pool identity, gave it modify permissions on the website folder, and set up the site with it, including the port binding to 5100

+**that didn't work.**
+i found that the "test settings" showed there was a problem with the authorization, despite confirming that the appropriate permissions were set.
+To get around this, i used the windows user for authorization, and that worked.

-**that didn't work.** i found that the "test settings" showed there was a problem with the authorization, despite confirming that the appropriate permissions were set. in addition, there were errors when trying to access the feature properties. that was solved by installing the "ASP.NET Core 6.0 Runtime" on the server.
+in addition, there were errors when trying to access the feature properties. that was solved by installing the "ASP.NET Core 6.0 Runtime" on the server.
+Thanks,
+Ariel Barnatan